kaorlol/Project-AlphaZero/README.md

 # Project-AlphaZero
-Project: AlphaZero is a project sw1ndler and I are currently working on/
+Project: AlphaZero is a project sw1ndler and I are currently working on.